NorthNick/hydra/CouchDb/Readme.txt

 ﻿CouchDb setup
 -------------

+Install CouchDb Version 1.2: get the installer from couchdb.apache.org.
+Install.

-First modify Erlang as described in Erlang\Readme.txt
+Then modify Erlang as described in Erlang\Readme.txt

 If this is the first instance of CouchDb, create the Hydra database as below.
 Otherwise go to the config step.

 1. In Futon create an admin logon with the standard username and password (currently admin/match)
-2. Create a new database called Hydra.
-3. Add the design documents in the _design directory to the Hydra database.
+2. Log in as your admin user.
+3. Click Create database and enter a name for your Hydra database.
+Example programs in the Hydra distribution assume the database is called hydra, but this can be changed in app.config.
+4. Go into your new database and create design documents as follows:
+   Click New document, then click the Source box on the resulting page.
+   Replace the text with the contents of the validate.json file from the CouchDb project in the Hydra distribution.
+   Click Save document.
+   Repeat with the contents of the hydra.json document.

 Config
 1. In Futon, go to Configuration.
-2. Set bind_address=0.0.0.0, delayed_commits=false, max_retry_count=infinity
+2. Set bind_address=0.0.0.0, max_replication_retry_count=infinity, delayed_commits=false.
 3. Ensure that algorithm=utc_machine_id (this should have been done during the Erlang changes above).
 4. Ensure that machine_id is a unique value across all CouchDb instances (see the Erlang changes for a bit more on this).